 Restoring a healthy gut lining is another important part of recovering from heartburn and GERD.
 Chronic stress, bacterial overgrowth, and certain medications such as steroids, NSAIDs and aspirin can damage the lining of the stomach.
 Since it is the mucosal lining of the stomach that protects it from its own acid, a damaged stomach lining can cause irritation, pain and ultimately, ulcers.

 Homemade bone broth soups are effective in restoring a healthy mucosal lining in the stomach.
 Bone broth is rich in collagen and gelatin, which have been shown to benefit people with ulcers.
-It’s also high in proline, a non-essential amino acid that is an important precursor for the formation of collagen.
+(12) It’s also high in proline, a non-essential amino acid that is an important precursor for the formation of collagen.
 Bone broth also contains glutamine, an important metabolic fuel for intestinal cells that has been shown to benefit the gut lining in animal studies.
-See this article and this one for more information about the healing power of bone broth, and how to make it.
+(13) For more on the healing power of bone broth, see my article “The Bountiful Benefits of Bone Broth: A Comprehensive Guide.”

-Although I prefer obtaining nutrients from food whenever possible, , as I explained above, supplements are sometimes necessary – especially for short periods.
+Although I prefer obtaining nutrients from food whenever possible, as I explained above, supplements are sometimes necessary—especially for short periods.
 Deglycyrrhizinated licorice (DGL) has been shown to be effective in treating gastric and duodenal ulcers, and works as well in this regard as Tagamet or Zantac, with far fewer side effects and no undesirable acid suppression.
-In animal studies, DGL has even been shown to protect the stomach lining against damage caused by aspirin and other NSAIDs.
+(14) In animal studies, DGL has even been shown to protect the stomach lining against damage caused by aspirin and other NSAIDs.
+(15)

 There may be some cases when an entirely natural approach is not enough.
 When there is tissue damage in the esophagus, for example, a surgical procedure called “gastroplication” which repairs the LES valve may be necessary.
 These procedures don’t have the potential to create nutrient deficiencies and disease the way acid blockers do.
 It is advisable for anyone suffering from a severe case of GERD to consult with a knowledgeable physician.